Welcome to the Merseyside and North Wales Region

-A few words from our Chairman, Ron Faulkner
+A few words from our Chairman, Gareth Cemlyn Jones

 New Members' Event

 Each year the region invites newly elected members to attend a celebration of their achievement.
-Last year we held the event at Jodrell Bank and invited those who in the previous twelve months obtained the status of EngTech, IEng, CEng or Fellow.
-We are hoping to do the same for those new members for 2013 in October
+This year we held the event at Chester Zoo and invited those who in the previous twelve months obtained the status of EngTech, IEng, CEng or Fellow, along with their immediate families to celebrate.
+We are hoping to do the same for those new members for 2016 in September

-As usual we recognised those partners and other guests who have helped these qualified engineers and so a total of nearly fifty people came to Jodrell Bank.
+As usual we recognised those partners and other guests who have helped these qualified engineers and so over 60 people attended the event.